 You’ve heard of beer crawl and pub hops, but what about for the less alcohol-inclined?
 Durango is home to at least 12 coffee shops, each priding themselves on their unique take on craft beverages and eclectic vibes.
 Steaming Bean is located in a converted bank basement on Main Avenue.
 Smiley’s Cafe is located near downtown in a converted schoolhouse.
 Taste Coffee has their own little nook at the new 11th Street Station bar and food truck lot.
 Take time to sample them all before vacation ends.

 Attend a live roasting event at Animas Chocolate Company

 Animas Chocolate Company is a popular destination, snuggled right on the beaten path.
 But to get an inside look at all the happenings inside, that’s a real local’s treat.
-On every Thursday from now until March 29th, your favorite chocolate factory hosts a live roasting event for coffee and chocolate lovers to enjoy.
-Smell, taste, sample and experience the process from 2:30 to 4:30 P.M. at their Main Avenue location.
+Your favorite chocolate factory hosts a live roasting event for coffee and chocolate lovers to enjoy, smell, taste, sample and experience the process from at their Main Avenue location.

 Cross “night skiing” off the bucket list

 When the lifts at Purgatory stop running and you’re just not ready to go home, move the party to Hesperus Ski Area.
 Hesperus boasts the only night-lit slopes in the area, with night skiing from 4 P.M. to 9 P.M. daily.